What Is Speed?

 You may find yourself taking speed to decrease your appetite, while others may take it because of its seeming ability to increase focus and energy levels.
 Our qualified staff at Northern Illinois Recovery Center is available to provide a path that will lead you back to a clean, sober life.

-Speed is methamphetamine and a stimulant that affects the central nervous system.
-It is related to other amphetamines, but it has a greater impact on the body in terms of euphoric effects and side effects.
-When users take the powdery, white substance, speed drug effects typically produce an energized feeling similar to crystal meth.
+Overall, speed has a profound effect on the central nervous system.
+In relation to other amphetamines, it has a great impact on the body in terms of euphoric effects and side effects.
+Speed drug effects typically produce an energized feeling when users take the powdery, white substance.
+The feeling that speed produces is similar to the effects of those felt from ingesting crystal meth.

-When used for medical purposes, Speed is prescribed to patients who have attention deficit hyperactivity disorder.
+When used for medical purposes, speed, in amphetamine form, is prescribed to patients who have been diagnosed with attention deficit hyperactivity disorder (ADHD), narcolepsy, or depression.
 The prescription dosage is much lower than the illicit version of the drug.
-The side effects of Speed can lead to a wide range of health issues and even fatality.

-For this reason, it is important to take the medication version of Speed as prescribed.
-Likewise, doctors who prescribe Speed should limit the amount of time that a patient stays on the drug.
-If you experience any side effects from taking Speed, you should consult your doctor right away.
-If you form an addiction to Speed, you should seek help at an addiction treatment center in Illinois.
+If you or your loved one have a prescription for speed, caution is advised.
+For many reasons, it is important to take the medication version of speed as prescribed.
+Out of a precaution for creating a possible addiction, doctors who prescribe the drug should limit the length of time that you or your loved one remains on the drug.
+If you experience any type of side effects from taking the drug, you should consult your medical provider right away.

 What Are the Side Effects of Speed?

 One of the most common side effects of speed is its ability to quickly create a dependency on the drug.
 In either the form or reason for using speed — either as a medication or recreational drug — the effects of the drug can feel less effective over time.
 As a result, you may feel the need to increase the dosage in order to feel relaxed and calm.

 The decision to increase the dosage also increases the potential for an overdose or other speed-related side effects.
 These side effects can include such things as: